viehoang68/colonists-player-notes/Races/TheAmazons.md

 # Amazons, The Giants of Heaven

+ * The Amazons are race of small giants that live in a small settlement in the northern forests.
+Composed entirely of women, this Matriarchal society is the embodiment of female physical prowess.
+They are very secluded, but should they appear they do so in conquest or in search of new members of their ranks.
  * Racial Stats:
 	* Humanoid (Giant) (+0)
 	* Large (+7): Large creatures gain a +2 size bonus to Strength and a –2 size penalty to Dexterity.
 Large races take a –1 size penalty to their AC, a –1 size penalty on attack rolls, a +1 bonus on combat maneuver checks and to their CMD, and a –4 size penalty on Stealth checks.
 A Large creature takes up a space that is 10 feet by 10 feet and has a reach of 5 feet.